Satellite Flight: The Journey to Mother Moon

-Satellite Flight: The Journey to Mother Moon (stylized as KiD CuDi presents SATELLITE FLIGHT: The journey to Mother Moon) is the fourth studio album by American rapper Kid Cudi.
+Satellite Flight: The Journey to Mother Moon (stylized as KiD CuDi presents SATELLITE FLIGHT: The journey to Mother Moon) is the fourth studio album by American musician Kid Cudi.
 The album, which was issued on February 25, 2014, with only few hours' notice, was first released to digital retailers by Wicked Awesome Records and Republic Records.
 The album features a sole guest appearance from Raphael Saadiq.
-The album received praise from critics for its production, vocal performance, as well as the album's surprise release strategy.
+Satellite Flight received generally mixed reception from music critics, although some praised the album for its production and surprise release strategy.

 Kid Cudi first revealed information about the project in October 2013, announcing it would be an EP, primarily produced by himself, much like his last effort Indicud (2013).
 Cudi has stated the album is a prelude to Man on the Moon III: The Chosen, the then-unreleased final installment in his Man on the Moon trilogy of albums, and that it serves as a bridge between Indicud and Man on the Moon III, which was ultimately released in December 2020.